jriguera/ansible-ironic-standalone/roles/README.md

 Structure and Ansible Conventions
 ---------------------------------

+To sum up: make everything reusable and interchangeable.

 Because of the fact there is not ansible conventions, it is really difficult to reuse the code, I have followed those conventions: